 The titles of the series' music are all in Latin as well, although they did screw up one title: "Nux Walpurgis" was probably meant to be "Nox Walpurgis".
 That one letter is the difference between "Walpurgis Night" (the name of the final and most powerful Witch) and "Walpurgis Nut" (which doesn't make any sense).

 Actually Latin was heavy on simplifications, the Romans elided everything they could from their sentences, perhaps in an effort to sound more laconic and no-nonsense, perhaps they had more pressing things to do (like building an empire) than wasting time uttering too many words.
 They often elided the subject of a phrase when it was apparent who was taking the described action and they hadn't a fixed word for "yes" but made "hoc" ("this") double for it, other examples could take several pages.note The other two big ones were "hoc ille" ("this is it") and "sic" ("thus").
 These evolved into the words for "yes" in the modern Romance languages: "hoc" became "oc", the word used in Occitan (the traditional language of southern France), "hoc ille" became "oil" and then "oui".
 "Sic" became several variations on "si", used in pretty much all the other Romance languages.
-This tendency was not merely a quirk of spoken tongue, but had literary dignity and was taken to extremes by people like Julius Caesar, who famously sent the Roman Senate an iconic three words message about his Gallic Campaign: "Veni, Vidi, Vici" (I came, I saw, I conquered); hence Corvus Corax motto could be better rendered as: "Omnia dicta fortiora, si latina".
+This tendency was not merely a quirk of spoken tongue, but had literary dignity and was taken to extremes by people like Julius Caesar, who famously commented his campaign against Pharnaces II of Pontus with the three-word message "Veni, Vidi, Vici" (I came, I saw, I conquered); hence Corvus Corax motto could be better rendered as: "Omnia dicta fortiora, si latina".

 Latin, as the historical language of the Roman Catholic Church and the Academia, has a vast repertoire of both secular and religious music set to it.
 For a singer, it may seem difficult to learn the pronounciations at first - especially if you've been singing it wrong before.
 "Veh-night-ee" for Venite, indeed!
 Of course, any talk about pronunciation leads right into the huge argument between the "Ecclesiastical" or "Medieval" pronunciation versus the "Classical" or "Restored" pronunciation.
 "Ven-ee-tay" vs. "Wen-ee-tay", for starters.
 Most written music was written for Ecclesiastical Pronunciation, though.